We have a guest article from James Matthews of BounceColor today. He’s going to take a deep dive into starting a video company on a shoestring budget.

 Starting a video production company is hard work and anyone who says otherwise is more than likely a better business person than I was many years ago.

-At the time I was confident in my skills but it’s not until you go out on your own that you realise there are many skills that you don’t have.
+At the time I was confident in my skills but it’s not until you go out on your own that you realize there are many skills that you don’t have.

 Thankfully these skills can be picked up along the way, but for me having to figure them out on my own was difficult and in some instances costly.
 For this reason, this is an article I would have liked to have read many years ago on how to start a video production company.